vaiibhavgupta/text-to-sql/README.md

 We use the [BirdSQL](http://bird-bench.github.io/) dataset — a modern benchmark designed to test the ability of LLMs to generate SQL across a variety of schemas and complex questions.

+#### Performance Metrics
+Query Authoring Time: Manual SQL queries at Uber typically take around 10 minutes to write.
+With QueryGPT, this time is reduced to approximately 3 minutes, representing a significant productivity gain. ​

+User Adoption and Satisfaction: In a limited release to Operations and Support teams, about 300 daily active users reported that 78% of the generated queries reduced the time they would have spent writing queries from scratch.

 ---

 ## Project Objective